11x3/ilvmx/README.md

 ## Emit

 The Emitters now have the complete request, all events, all side effects (i.e. "emit a file to this path", but not necessarily the file contents itself) all errors, every bit of data about the request since it entered the framework is now present in your current state.
 Emitters just send the request forward to the various protocols you support.
-So if an :adapter had subscribe via a (~) capture signal, it would immediately take the :emit results.
+So if an :adapter had capped a nub, it would immediately take the :emit results.
 Another :emitter could log the effects to a DB in the background.
-Another could make GitHub commits, or msg a channel, and of course if the original adapter subscribed to Events about the request, the events are obviously pushed forward to it, and/or then out to the Elixir-lang Plug pipeline, or another queue system you've already got deployed.
+Another could make GitHub commits, or msg a channel, and of course if the original adapter all capped the request, the events are obviously pushed forward to it and all other Elixir-lang Plug pipelines, queues, etc. that you've likely already got deployed.

-Finally, an Event is :emitted to the entire lolnub network with any public network-wide data attached that the request should be committed to the network record.
+Finally, an Event is :emitted to the entire `:ilvmx` network with any public network-wide data attached that the request should be committed to the network record.

-## Requests

-Lets think about the modern request life cycle with an outlook for action over endpoint.
-Instead of:

-> Request -> Controller -> Model -> View

-We might question the major steps must a request must take from the asking, to the unit of work, to the result:

-> Request -> Adapt request -> Transform and dispatch -> Emit events/results

-The outside world potentially includes our protocol adapters too.
-The adapt phase is the first stage of our app where we take a protocol-level request (HTTP, SMTP, IRC, TwitterBot, etc) and create an abstract or generic term-based request, called a work request.
-Using the default WWW/HTTP adapter as an example, the adapter itself may be an entire EEB or external sub project and in this case we import WWW-related stuff from the Cowboy project (could easily be from an external app on Phoenix, Dynamo, Rails, Twisted, MQ, etc).

-Having a complete web app inside/outside our adapter makes all of our favorite features of whichever environment we choose (public/js, controllers, models, routes, search, legacy, etc) available, except instead of generating our specific results inside the web controller's actions and model methods, we only use the other framework to submit work requests into the inner transform core and listen for their event results.

-> note: Every successful request returns a UUID that our adapter may ignore or subscribe for events and updates on.

-In essence, other existing frameworks and apps may be used entirely inside and outside the adapt and other stages of ILvMx – this makes it dead simple to setup and intergrate which should help increase adoption and ease potential future migratiions.

-> tl;dr #adapt - transform web/twitter/irc requests into abstract work requests

 ## Contact

-Want to learn to code?
-Or are you a (coming soon) Kickstarter pro?
-Anything would help.

 ILvMx
 http://ilvmx.org/